210419-USF-BSN-Java/Robbie-Weeks/Project-0/project0-requirements.md

 	* 1 point
 * As an employee, I can view all payments.(done)
 	* 1 point
-* As the system, I can calculate the weekly payment.(weekly payment of paid payments, unpaid payments, or total payments? and which user can see it(customer, employee, manager))(or is it a loan for 52 weeks?)
+* As the system, I can calculate the weekly payment.(done)
 	* 1 point

 ## Bonus